All Episodes

 Take the universal background checks.

-There are a couple problems with them that I've pointed out for 17 years, but they're not willing to fix them.
+There are a couple of problems with them that I've pointed out for 17 years, but they're not willing to fix them.

 So I'm in Washington, D.C. right now.

-But my research shows that it's poor blacks in particular, the people who are most likely to be victims of violent crime who live in high crime urban areas who benefit the most from having the option to be able to go and protect themselves.
+That may not stop you or I from being able to go and get a gun, but my research shows that it's poor blacks in particular, the people who are most likely be victims of violent crime who live in high-crime urban areas, who benefit the most from having the option to be able to go and protect themselves.

 $175, or even in some states where it may be as low as $55 to do this, that may make the difference between whether or not they're able to protect themselves and their families.

-Well, as an economist, I would say whoever benefits from that should be the ones who pay for this.
+If you go and say, look, you claim that this reduces violent crime, well, as an economist, I would say whoever benefits from that should be the ones who pay for this.

 So pay for it out of general revenue.